bentobox19/ethernaut-foundry/writeups.md

     * Since it has a control `require(msg.sender == owner, "Not the owner")`,
     * We make the player owner by exploiting the storage overlap at `function proposeNewAdmin(address _newAdmin) external`

-All nice and fancy, now, the problem with `setMaxBalance` is the following control:
+All nice and fancy.
+Now, the problem with `setMaxBalance` is the following control:

 ```solidity
 require(address(this).balance == 0, "Contract balance is not 0");